Shaft (Isaac Hayes album): Reception

 Upon its release in the summer of 1971, Shaft became the first double album of original studio material released by an R&B artist.
 The album peaked at number one on The Billboard 200 chart, and spent sixty weeks on the chart.
 It took the top position on the Top R&B Albums chart for 14 weeks.
 It achieved Platinum status within a month of its release.
 Both "Theme from Shaft" and "Do Your Thing" became Top 40 singles on the Billboard Hot 100 chart, with the former peaking at number one.

 At the 1972 Grammy Awards, "Theme from Shaft" won the awards for Best Engineered Recording, Non-Classical and Best Instrumental Arrangement.
 The film score as a whole won for Best Instrumental Composition Written Specifically For A Motion Picture or for Television.
 The National Association of Television and Radio Announcers gave Shaft its Album of the Year award.
 At the Academy Awards that year, Hayes became the first African-American to win an Oscar for a non-acting category when "Theme from Shaft" won the award for Best Original Song.
 Isaac Hayes was nominated for Original Dramatic Score as well, losing to Michel Legrand for the score to Summer of '42.

 In a 2020 retrospective on the Shaft franchise, RetroFan stated that "Hayes' score helped change the way music was used in film, bringing in a more contemporary, funk/soul-driven sound.
 It had an especially significant impact on the coming wave of black films, setting the standard for how R&B music would be used in films, and marketed alongside of individual movies."

 The 2009 re-release of the soundtrack on CD by Stax Records added an additional track, "Theme from Shaft" (2009 Mix), timed at 4:45.

+The 2019 re-release on 2 CDs by Craft Recordings includes remastered Original Soundtrack and 22 bonus tracks from the Original Score.